Cheating in baseball

 Baseball Hall of Famer Gaylord Perry wrote the 1974 book, Me and the Spitter, which detailed how he doctored balls with saliva and other substances during his 22-year major league career.

 Baseball personnel have cheated by deliberately violating or circumventing the game's rules to gain an unfair advantage against an opponent.
-Examples of cheating include doctoring the ball, doctoring bats, electronic sign stealing, and the use of performance-enhancing substances.
+Examples of cheating include doctoring the ball, doctoring bats, electronic sign stealing, and the use of performance-enhancing drugs.
 Other actions, such as fielders attempting to mislead baserunners about the location of the ball, are considered gamesmanship and are not in violation of the rules.